My ALS Reversal

 I had also done some remodeling work on our home in Star, and had not properly protect myself from exposure to a lot of dust and toxic fumes.
 During this time, especially with my sleep habits in the tank again, I noticed my weight and my energy level dropping, breathing issues resurfacing, and no doubt, a decline in my morale.
 I was tipping the scales at an all-time low of 175 pounds.

 Once we realized what was happening, we recommitted to our total program.
-We stepped up the detoxing therapies of ozone and commenced regular use of the hyperbaric chamber.
+We got a handle on the emotional issues.
+We stepped up the detoxing therapies of ozone and commenced regular use of the hyperbaric chamber, taking it with us in our motor home as we headed south in the fall of 2016.
+Over the next few months, my weight improved, and I have been able to generally maintain 190# to 195#.

-I have contact periodically with various institutions and ALS groups concerning my ALS experience.
-Most simply ignore my claims, even with credible medical evidence.
+We have contact periodically with various institutions and ALS groups concerning our ALS experience.
+Most simply ignore our claims, even with credible medical evidence.
 Since I am not following the standard doom and gloom path of ALS, they really have little interest in pursuing my story.

 In relation to the work of Dr. Bedlack, I was contacted by the Wall Street Journal in May of 2016.
-They published an article in June, with a photo of me on the golf course.
-Find it by googling “The Mystery of ALS Patients Who See Improvement”.
+They published an article in June 2016 with a photo of me on the golf course.
+Find it by Googling “The Mystery of ALS Patients Who See Improvement”.
+This requires a subscription to WSJ, but there is also a photo copy of the article on our website.

-This past year I passed that mystical five-year threshold all diagnosed with ALS hear.
+This past year (in Nov of 2017) we celebrated the 6th year of my ALS diagnosis.
 I recognize I still have several limiting ALS symptoms.
 I have no limitations I cannot live with, pun intended.
-Line-dancing, bowling, jogging, and mountain hikes are not my forte, but swimming, golf, and evening dates with my sweetheart are integral parts of my life.
-My battle is not yet over but I am confident I am not just winning the fight, I am pummeling my opponent.
+Line-dancing, bowling, jogging, and mountain hikes are not yet my forte, but swimming, golf, and evening dates with my sweetheart are integral parts of my life.
+My battle is not over but I am confident I am not just winning the fight, I am pummeling my opponent.
 I have no intention of letting up.

-We have said many times, especially as we visit with or respond to the numerous PALS who contact us through our website, and in other ways, that we do not know exactly what the number one key is to our winning formula.
+We have said many times, especially as we visit with or respond to the numerous PALS who contact us through our website, and in other ways, that we do not know what the number one key is to our winning formula.
 We believe it is a combination of many things.
-Those that stand out are the diet changes, the supplements, the oxidative therapies with ozone and hyperbaric use.
+Those that stand out are the diet changes, the supplements, removal of toxins from our surroundings, and the oxidative therapies with ozone, HBOT, and now EWOT.
 But more important than all these, as vital as they may be, are the emotional, spiritual, and mental components of our protocol.
-They are the greatest underlying source of our success.
-I have simply refused to let ALS define me, or take from me the joys of living.
+I believe they are the greatest underlying source of our success.
+I have simply refused to let ALS define me or take from me the joys of living.

 Miracles do happen, and they start with the gift of hope and the power of belief.